Costco (COST)

 Costco Same-Store Sales Growth

-In the latest quarter, Costco’s same-store sales rose 6.4% year on year.
-This performance was more or less in line with its historical levels.
+In the latest quarter, Costco’s same-store sales rose 7.4% year on year.
+This growth was an acceleration from its historical levels, which is always an encouraging sign.

 7. Gross Margin & Pricing Power